ssiloti/bep-persistent-credit/one-hop-rep.rst

 nonce
     A randomly generated 24 byte string.

-After the client has both sent and received this message it SHOULD send all subsequent messages inside an ``sm`` message.

-sm
---
+Any MSE/PE obfuscation is abandoned after sending an identify message.
+After an identify message is sent the peer protocol becomes a series of encrypted and authenticated packets.
+The first 4 bytes are the length of the packet including the tag.
+The next 16 bytes are a Poly1305 tag computed over the remaining, encrypted bytes.
+The remaining bytes are encrypted using ChaCha20.
+Each packet contains one-or-more length prefixed Bittorrent messages.
+Bittorrent messages MAY span multiple packets.

-One or more bittorrent messages secured in a crypto box.
-Its payload is the output of the ``crypto_secretbox`` function provided by libsodium_.
-The secret key is the SHA256 hash of an 80 byte string where the first 32 bytes are the output of the function ``ed25519_key_exchange`` provided by the `ed25519 library`_ using the sender's private key and the public key received in the ``identify`` message, the next 24 bytes are the nonce sent by the peer which initiated the connection and the remaining 24 bytes are the nonce of the peer which accepted the connection.
-The nonce MUST be a monotonically increasing, unsigned, big endian integer which has the initial value sent in the ``identify`` message and is incremented after each ``sm`` message is sent.
-This message MUST be ignored if received on a connection which the client has not received an ``identify`` message on.
-If authentication of this message fails the connection to the sender SHOULD be closed immediately.
+The ChaCha20 secret key is the SHA256 hash of an 80 byte string where the first 32 bytes are the output of the function ``ed25519_key_exchange`` provided by the `ed25519 library`_ using the sender's private key and the public key received in the ``identify`` message, the next 24 bytes are the nonce sent by the peer which initiated the connection, and the last 24 bytes are the nonce of the peer which accepted the connection.

+Each packet uses a unique nonce for ChaCha20.
+The nonce is a 64-bit, unsigned, little endian integer.
+Its initial value is 1 for the peer which initiated the connection and 2 for the peer which accepted it.
+After each packet the nonce is incremented by 2.

+The Poly1305 key used for each packet is generated by taking the first 32 bytes of the output from ChaCha20 with the block counter set to zero.
+The remaining 32 bytes of output from the first block are discarded.

+The packet body is encrypted by XORing the plaintext with the output of ChaCha20 with the initial block counter set to one.

 known_peers